 Help us expand our in-depth and enterprise reporting.

 Many of our stories have been based on tips from readers.

-In this mistrust-filled world full of political contention and both fake and devastating news, mustering such courage is challenging.
 Finding common ground and engaging in civil conversations about important issues facing our communities, our state, our country and our world can seem elusive, if not sadly impossible.

 In our second installment of "The Maine Trust Project", we speak with Mike Douglas of Augusta, for whom trust is about wholeheartedly investing in relationships, believing he'll get out of them what he puts into them.